 Montessori Principles

-Dr. Maria Montessori (1870-1952) was the first woman physician in Italy.
+Dr. Maria Montessori (1870-1952) was one of the first woman physicians in Italy.
 Her work led her to closely observe the behavior of children.
 The principles that follow are based on Maria Montessori’s writings and observations and have been adopted by the American Montessori Society (AMS) as key concepts in preparing children for life in the 21st century.
-The aim of Montessori education is to foster autonomy, competence, and to develop responsible, adaptive citizens who are lifelong learners, problem identifiers, and problem solvers.
+The aim of Montessori education is to foster autonomy, competence, agency, and to develop responsible, adaptive citizens who are lifelong learners, compassionate toward others, problem identifiers, and problem solvers.

 1) Montessori classrooms are environments where learning occurs in an inquisitive, cooperative, nurturing atmosphere.
-Students increase their own knowledge through a combination of self-correcting material and teacher-initiated experiences.
-A Montessori classroom is less teacher centric than a traditional classroom.
+Students increase their own knowledge by engaging in child-directed work, using a combination of self-correcting material, exploration, collaboration, and teacher-initiated experiences.
+A Montessori classroom is less teacher-centric than a traditional classroom.

 2) Montessori environments enable learning to take place through the senses.
 Students learn through manipulating materials and interacting with others.
 These meaningful experiences are precursors to the abstract understanding of ideas.
 Hands-on materials in a classroom are designed to attract the child, stimulate academic exploration, and develop critical thinking.

 3) Classrooms are multi-age by design.
-Self-initiative, collaboration, and problem- solving skills are practiced in a safe, supportive, and healthy atmosphere with mixed age children of varying levels of skills and experience, to help support learning without judgment and an acceptance of diversity and learning styles.
+The infants are 3 months to 18 months.
+Toddlers are 18 months to 36 months.
+Early Childhood are 3 years to 6 years.
+Self-initiative, collaboration, compassion, and problem-solving skills, along with a “growth mindset” are practiced in a safe, supportive, and healthy atmosphere with mixed age children of varying levels of skills and experience, to help support learning without judgment and an acceptance of diversity and learning styles.

 4) The individual is considered as a whole.
 The physical, emotional, social, aesthetic, and cognitive needs are all considered essential to the developing human.